-When it comes to building your posterior chain and getting your glutes popping, there are exercises exercises that maximize your efforts... and then there are those that simply squander your precious workout time.
+When it comes to building your posterior chain and getting stronger glutes, there are exercises that maximize your efforts — and there are those that squander your precious workout time.
 Obviously, you want more of the former and none of the latter.

-But a quick anatomy refresher first: Your glutes are actually three muscles — the gluteus maximus, medius and minimus.
-Strengthening these muscles brings aesthetic value, (hello, booty gains!), but the more crucial reason to focus on them is for better mobility and function, says Holly Perkins, CSCS, creator of The GLUTES Project.
+Your glutes are made up of three muscles: the gluteus maximus, medius and minimus.
+Strengthening these brings aesthetic value (hello, booty gains!), but the more crucial reason to focus on them is for better mobility and function, says Holly Perkins, CSCS, creator of The GLUTES Project.

 "Strong, powerful glutes create the anchor for your entire pelvis, and that has profound implications in terms of your alignment and how you move," she says.
 "The difficulty can be that people need to really focus their attention on their glutes when they're doing exercises to build them, because if you're just checking out, you'll probably be relying on your quads or, worse, your lower back for the movement."